tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 To determine whether fixed effects are present in your model, you can use the function `pFtest()` from the `plm` package.
 The `pFtest` assesses the joint significance of the fixed effects by comparing the FE model to a model without fixed effects, such as the pooled OLS model.

 The null hypothesis for the `pFtest` is that the fixed effects are equal to zero, indicating no unobserved entity-specific effects.
-The pooled OLS model will be preferred if H0 is true.
+The pooled OLS model will be preferred if the null hypothesis is true.
 The alternative hypothesis is that fixed effects are present in the model.
 Then, the FE model is preferred over the pooled OLS model.

 One disadvantage of the `pFtest()` function is that it only allows `plm` objects as arguments.
 Therefore, we cannot directly use the `pFtest()` function on the FE model estimated with the `fixest` package.

-We estimate the FE model using the `plm()` function below, to perform the `pFtest`.
-In the following example, we estimate the two-way FE model (including both entity and time FE).
+We estimate the two-way FE model using the `plm()` function below, to perform the `pFtest`.
 We also estimate the pooled OLS model for comparison:

 {{% codeblock %}}
 ```R